Frequently Asked Questions

 Interactive training

 This material is developed and maintained by the worldwide Galaxy community.
-You can learn more about this effort by reading our article.
+You can learn more about this effort by reading our first and second articles

 How can I advertise the training materials on my posters?